calbert-hall/pdf_js_protractor/README.md

 ## Notes

 This is an example for capturing PDFs with Applitools Images SDK in Javascript.
 It utliizes PDFBox APIs to break apart PDF documents into individual images.

 It still requires a chrome webdriver running (see pre-requisites), as this example is meant to be adapted as an additional step to existing web tests.

-Note that if adapted, you'll want to parameterize the PDF file path, and at scale you may want to establish multithreaded tests for each PDF.
+If adapted, you'll want to parameterize the PDF file path, and may want to consider multithreading the tests for performance and scalability.